MaoSalman/firstrepo/README.md

-I am learning Data Science with Pyhton with baba aammar.
+I am learning Data Science with Pyhton with baba aammar.\
-Learning Github from Qurat ul ain.
+Learning Github from Qurat ul ain.\
+Adding one more line.